coshinen/blog/pages/quotes.md

 > inimical proceedings.

 > Benjamin Franklin, The Autobiography of Benjamin Franklin, PART TWO, Thirteen Names of Virtues:
-> * TEMPERANCE.
-Eat not to dullness; drink not to elevation.
-> * SILENCE.
-Speak not but what may benefit others or yourself; avoid trifling conversation.
-> * ORDER.
-Let all your things have their places; let each part of your business have its time.
-> * RESOLUTION.
-Resolve to perform what you ought; perform without fail what you resolve.
-> * FRUGALITY.
-Make no expense but to do good to others or youself; i.e., waste nothing.
-> * INDUSTRY.
-Lose no time; be always employ'd in something useful; cut off all unnecessary actions.
-> * SINCERITY.
-Use no hurtful deceit; think innocently and justly, and, if you speak, speak accordingly.
-> * JUSTICE.
-Wrong none by doing injuries, or omitting the benefits that are your duty.
 > * MODERATION.
 Avoid extremes; forbear resenting injuries so much as you think they deserve.
-> * CLEANLINESS.
-Tolerate no uncleanliness in body, clothes, or habitation.
-> * TRANQUILITY.
-Be not disturbed at trifles, or at accidents common or unavoidable.
-> * CHASTITY.
-Rarely use venery but for health or offspring, never to dullness, weakness, or the injury of your own or another's peace or reputation.
-> * HUMILITY.
-Imitate Jesus and Socrates.

 > Martin Luther King, Jr.:
 > * In the End, we will remember not the words of our enemies, but the silence